-The Pianist is a historical drama centered on the harrowing experiences of a Jewish musician during World War II.
-The narrative is entirely focused on themes of survival, war, and the Holocaust, and does not feature any identifiable LGBTQ+ characters or explore related themes.
+The Pianist is a historical drama centered on the experiences of a Jewish musician during World War II.
+The narrative does not include any identifiable LGBTQ+ characters, relationships, or themes, focusing instead on the protagonist's struggle for survival amidst the Holocaust.

 The movie does not contain any action or adventure elements.